 Mather married Elizabeth Ring Ireland (see ELIZABETH RING IRELAND MATHER) on 18 May 1929.
 He had no children of his own and was survived by his wife and her son from a previous marriage, James Duane Ireland.
 Mather is buried in LAKE VIEW CEMETERY.

-The William Gwinn Mather Family Papers, WRHS.
+Finding aid for the Mather Family Papers, WRHS.